chef/automate/components/automate-gateway/README.md

    a.
 No change in default value or behavior.

    b.
-Does not change interpretation of fields or values
+Does not change interpretation of fields or values.

 3. Validation does not get more strict.